-Does Clingmans Dome Close At Night?
+Does Clingmans Dome Close at Night?

-No. Actually, lots of folks visit the observation tower for star gazing.
+It doesn’t.
+Actually, lots of folks visit the observation tower for star gazing.
 Plus, it’s a great spot for sunrise and sunset since you get 360-degree views.

 Other than Cades Cove, we’re not aware of any other areas of the Great Smoky Mountains that does close at night (outside of seasonal road closures).

-Where To Stay For Clingmans Dome?
+Where to Stay for Clingmans Dome?

 Both Gatlinburg, TN and Cherokee, NC make great locations for visiting the Great Smoky Mountains National Park.
-All four of these hotels are in a great locations, with clean comfortable rooms, and free onsite parking.
+All four of these hotels are in great locations, with clean comfortable rooms, and have free onsite parking.

 Gatlinburg Hotel Suggestions